 az acr create --resource-group akshandsonlab --name <unique-acr-name> --sku Standard --location <region>Important: Enter a unique ACR name.
 ACR name may contain alpha numeric characters only and must be between 5 and 50 characters

-$AKS_RESOURCE_GROUP, $AKS_CLUSTER_NAME, $ACR_RESOURCE_GROUPwith appropriate values below and run the commands.
+$AKS_RESOURCE_GROUP, $AKS_CLUSTER_NAME, $ACR_NAMEwith appropriate values below and run the command.

 For more information see document on how to Authenticate with Azure Container Registry from Azure Kubernetes Service